 One of the best examples in this regard is when you’re placing different elements in a circle.

 When creating your designs, be sure that you trust your sight.
 If something looks out of alignment, it probably is, even if your design software says differently.
 Therefore use your gut feeling and position the parts so that they perceptibly look perfectly aligned.

 4. Media Object Alignment

 This type is used in cases where you have mixed media elements such as icons and text.
-The important thing here to remember is to use the same alignment for the same items.
+The important thing here to remember is to use the exact alignment for the same items.
 So if you’re designing a layout where you’ve put the icons in front of the text, be sure to use center alignment for them and left for the content.

 5. Grid Alignment

 Grid is more of a sophisticated alignment type.
 It is created with multiple vertical and horizontal lines on which you can assign the different design forms.
 You can create a grid so that spaces between the rows and columns are in various sizes.
 Setting multiple elements across the grid gives your layout a more dynamic appearance.

 There are numerous options for setting up a grid, and one of the more unique ones is the Golden Canon Grid made by Adrián Somoza.